scmschmidt/trento_checks_for_supportconfig/README.md

 You also can start the container in the foreground with `./start_container --fg SUPPORTCONFIG` to see the logs.

 - If a supportconfig container starts, but the checks don't work, you can watch the logs with `docker log [-f] CONTAINER` or enter the running container with: `docker exec -it CONTAINER /bin/bash`. \
 Inside the container you can run `trento-agent facts gather --gatherer GATHERER` to see if the data collection works.
-The  get a list of available gatheres, run `trento-agent facts list`.
+The  get a list of available gatherers, run `trento-agent facts list`.
 Documentation can be found here: https://www.trento-project.io/wanda/gatherers.html

 - If all checks return the same error message or time out, but the supportconfig container is running, then most certainly something has changed in Wanda or the agent.
-Trento is a very active project and changes happen often.
+Trento is an active project and changes happen often.
 You should try:

   - Get the latest version of `rabbiteer.py`: (https://gitlab.suse.de/trento-project/robot-tests-for-trento-checks/-/raw/main/utils/rabbiteer.py)
-  - Stop all Wanda containers and delete images **and** volumes and deploy Wanda again: [Setup Wanda:Removing and Updating](#Removing and Updating)
+  - Stop all Wanda containers and delete images **and** volumes and deploy Wanda again: [Setup Wanda:Removing and Updating](#Removing-and-Updating)
   - Rebuild the supportconfig container to get the latest agent: `docker build -t sc_runner`

 # To Do (if this PoV hits a nerve)